In Retrospect: Raid Over Moscow

 The game was even banned - allegedly - for a time in Germany, ostensibly for the negative psychological effects it produced in young people!

-However, as I found when finally I played it, the only verifiable negative psychological effect it produced was crushing disappointment.
+However, as I found when finally I played it, the only verifiable negative psychological effect it produced in me was crushing disappointment.

 Now, before the howls of derision from its fans bellow out, let me first say that the game has some redeeming features and could have been so much better, all of which I get into further below.